oracle/oracle-database-operator/docs/rac/provisioning/prerequisites_oracle_rac_db.md

      * Oracle Linux for Operator, control plane, and Worker nodes on Oracle Linux 9 (Linux-x86-64) Update 3 or later updates.

   #### Download Oracle Grid Infrastructure and Oracle Database Software

+  Stage Oracle RAC installation media for use in pods.

-  You need to download the Oracle Grid Infrastructure and Oracle Database software, copy the software to staging Location (under directory `/scratch/software/stage` in this case):
+1. Download the Oracle Grid Infrastructure and Oracle Database software.
+2. Copy the software to the staging location on the worker nodes (under directory `/scratch/software/stage` in this case).
-   * Download the Oracle Grid Infrastructure and Oracle Database installation media from Oracle's official sources i.e. [Oracle Technology Network](https://www.oracle.com/technetwork/database/enterprise-edition/downloads/index.html).
+   * Download the Oracle Grid Infrastructure and Oracle Database installation media from Oracle's official sources: [Oracle Technology Network](https://www.oracle.com/technetwork/database/enterprise-edition/downloads/index.html).
 Ensure sufficient space and security practices when using the worker node's local storage.
-   * Mounting in Pod:
-     * The Oracle RAC Database Controller is responsible for mounting the staged software into the Pod at runtime, making the installers available for use during installation or upgrade tasks.
+3. The Oracle RAC Database Controller will mount the staged software into the Pod at runtime, making the installers available for use during installation or upgrade tasks.
-     * You should define the appropriate volume mounts in your deployment YAML manifests to ensure the pod sees the staged content.
+4. In your deployment YAML, define the appropriate volume mount manifests so that the pod containers can access the staged content.

   #### Permission on the software files

+Ensure permissions on Oracle RAC installation media are set.

-  Depending on the wheter you are provisioning the Oracle RAC Database using Base Release sofware or you are applying an RU patch or any one-off patch, please set the below permissions on the software files in the staging location:
+Whether you are provisioning the Oracle RAC Database using Base Release sofware or you are applying an RU patch or any one-off patch, you must set permissions on the software files in the staging location:

   - Set the permission on the GRID Infrastructure Software and RDBMS Software .zip files to be 755.
   - Set the permission on the Opatch .zip file to be 755